aneurokumar/website/sync/Learning MOC.md

 [Focus switching](https://www.youtube.com/watch?v=OI_3bQ-EWSI) can be a way to look at complex skills by choosing to pay extra attention to a certain aspect of the skill, and rotating to different aspects, and then coming back to the holistic skill you're trying to improve in the first place.

 **Understanding Complex Subjects**
-The Feynman Technique: understanding something by talking through it and teaching others, finding holes in your understanding, and returning the source material.
+[[../The Feynman Technique|The Feynman Technique]]: understanding something by talking through it and teaching others, finding holes in your understanding, and returning the source material.
 Rinse and repeat.

-priming for self-study will accelerate your learning: activating relevant background knowledge or schemas in your mind before you engage with new information.
+[[../priming for self-study will accelerate your learning| Priming]]: activating relevant background knowledge or schemas in your mind before you engage with new information.
 Influences how efficiently and what lens you process new info.
 	1. **Preview:** Briefly skim the headings, introduction, or key points of your study material before reading in detail.
 	2. **Review:** Quickly go over previously learned material that relates to the new information you’re about to study.
 	3.  **Mind Maps:** Visually represent the relationships between different concepts to activate relevant schemas.